githubtraining/migrating-your-repository/responses/01_make-a-plan.md

 Choose the drop-down below that best fits your current situation or for a printable version of the steps in this course, check out the [Quick Reference Guide]({{ host }}/public/{{ course.slug }}.pdf).

+If you don't have a repository to use for this activity, you are welcome to use this one: https://github.com/githubtraining/github-move

 <details>
   <summary>Using the GitHub Importer</summary>
   <hr>